 Data Sharing Limitations: Do not want to let people into their network.
-Just ask (FOIA) and the data can be provided.
-Middletown is autonomous and does not share data in a digital format.
+Just ask (FOIA) and the data can be

 How to Obtain Data: Just ask

 Provide the ability to see what others are doing, and how BMPs are performing.
 Look at maintenance practices and a comparison of facilities, this will help determine if Middletown is keeping up.